 Note: cumulative includes older juror opinions.
 The current session tally above is the live verdict.

-"No AI system has achieved 95% accuracy in predicting individual traits or criminal behavior from brain imaging."
+"No AI system has demonstrated 95% accuracy for individual personality or future criminal behavior prediction using brain imaging."

 Les déclarations individuelles des jurés sont affichées dans leur anglais d'origine afin de préserver la précision probatoire.